 The Lecturer should now divide up the group members and assign them a facility.
 Consider where students work and which type of facility might be best for them to visit to get the most from this experience.
-It may be best for them to visit a facility at a level different from their own.
+It may be best for them to visit

+Supply Chain Management for Commodity Security: Course Evaluation a facility at a level different from their own.
 Plan ahead where you want them to go.